 First, open all of the faucets, including any bathroom shower or sink faucets.
 On the water tank, under the rear seat, there is a pet cock valve in the front left corner.
 Turn it 90 degrees toward the center of trailer.
 This will open the valve and drain the tank.
 This should also drain the water out of the cold water lines, if your Scamp does not have a demand pump.
 Close the pet cock valve when the tank is completely drained.

 Open the service access to the gas hot water heater.
-Take the 7/8″ wrench and remove the white drain plug from the lower left of side of the water heater tank.
-Water will drain out of the tank, and will also drain the hot water lines. re plusReplace the plug when the water is completely drained.
+Take the wrench and remove the white drain plug from the lower left of side of the water heater tank.
+Water will drain out of the tank, and will also drain the hot water lines.
+Locate the water heater inlet shut off and turn it off.
+This will be accessed from inside the trailer.
+It is on the blue water line at the back of the water heater.

 Pour RV antifreeze down the trap in the bathroom and turn on the pump that transfers grey water to the grey water tank.